Are you ready to experience deep meditation today? I hope so!

 Physically, you are what you eat.
 Mentally/Spiritually, you are what you think about.

-Now, there are strategies to clear your mind, and those are fine, but ultimately, in meditation, we need to meditate on something that is going to grow us and pull us toward God.
+Now, there are strategies to clear your mind, and those are fine, but ultimately, in meditation, we need to meditate on something that is going to grow us and pull us toward Divine Love.

-When you have a clear intention and purpose to your meditation, basing it on the Love of God in Christ, then you absolutely don’t have to worry about other “forces” that might affect you.
-Those forces are completely paralyzed in the presence of the Christ Light.
+When you have a clear intention and purpose to your meditation, basing it on Love and Oneness of All, then you absolutely don’t have to worry about other “forces” that might affect you.
+Those forces are completely paralyzed in the presence of Infinite Universal Love.

-Even if they were to approach, all you have to do is redirect your attention to Christ, and the Light of Christ is so powerful that they will FLEE.
+Even if they were to approach, all you have to do is redirect your attention to Pure White Light and Love, and that is how to cleanse and purify all of the negativity that arises.

-So, let’s get into the nitty gritty of how to bring this into our meditative process so that when we meditate, we can be perfectly confident that we are doing so in the presence of God only, in the name of Christ, in a real way- not just with words, but in a real, practical, feeling-Loving way.
+So, let’s get into the nitty gritty of how to bring this into our meditative process so that when we meditate, we can be perfectly confident that we are doing so in the presence of God only, in a real way- not just with words, but in a real, practical, feeling-Loving way.

 Preparation for Meditation